-Grade Grade Related Criteria for Posters Range 90+ Exceptional work, exceeding the criteria listed for 80+.
+Grade Gr ade Related Criteria for Posters Range 90+ Exceptional work, exceeding the criteria listed for 80+.
 First Material presented is balanced and clearly has been very well researched.
 Class Excellent structure.
 Honours A balanced and complete presentation delivered within a word limit.

-Advandanta and south as a south of the southout of the south of the south of the south of the south of the so Advanced and mature presentation and visual skills.
+1 Advanced and matrix manages (CP) and CP and CP Advanced and mature presentation and visual skills.
 As good as can be expected at this academic level. - Excellent work, exceeding the criteria listed for 70+.
 80-89 Excellent poster, well designed and balanced.
 First Content and depth of knowledge are clearly beyond that delivered from Class lectures Honours Delivered within word limit.
 Very impressive first class work.
 Very good to excellent work, exceeding 2.1 class criteria.
 70-79 Very good poster scoring highly on structure, design, suitable content, First visual communication.
 Class Well researched with aims and conclusions clearly stated.
 Honours Keeps to word constraints.
 May lack polish and fluency of a higher scoring poster.
-A good to very good poster, exceeding the criteria listed for 2.2 work.
-60-69 Poster has a clear logical structure, is well-researched, and covers suitable Second material.
-Class Uses good visual material.
-Honours Some minor shortcomings may include aims not clearly indicated, content Grade I pitched at a slightly wrong level, slightly imbalanced structure, limited (upper) design, difficulties with word length.
-50-59 A fair to good poster, exceeding the criteria listed for third class work.
+60-69 A good to very good poster, exceeding the criteria listed for 2.2 work.
+Second Poster has a clear logical structure, is well-researched, and covers suitable Class material.
+Honours Uses good visual material.
+Grade I Some minor shortcomings may include aims not clearly indicated, content (upper) pitched at a slightly wrong level, slightly imbalanced structure, limited design, difficulties with word length.
+50-59 - A fair to good poster, exceeding the criteria listed for third class work.
 Second A competent poster demonstrating a reasonable standard in all aspects of Class the content.
-Honours Content is largely relevant and shows some evidence of research.
-Grade II Some of the ideas may be less well expressed; may not be completed (lower) within the word-limit available or may be significantly imbalanced, i.e. too ' brief or undetailed.
-Visual content may be variable in quality and relevance.
+Honours Grade II Content is largely relevant and shows some evidence of research.
+Some of the ideas may be less well expressed; may not be completed (lower) within the word-limit available or may be significantly imbalanced, i.e. too brief or undetailed.
+40.40 Visual content may be variable in quality and relevance.
 40-49 Adequate to passing work.
 Pass Weak but acceptable poster.
-1 400 Some irrelevant or inaccurate material is included.
+Some irrelevant or inaccurate material is included.
 Poster lacks structure and design that may not engage viewer.
-Visual materials are poorly constructed, not always relevant and difficult to - see.
-30-39 \vdash May be significantly under or over word limit.
-Fail Inadequate work for a passing mark. ı alı Poster narrowly but clearly fails in several aspects.
+Visual materials are poorly constructed, not always relevant and difficult to See.
+20.20 - May be significantly under or over word limit.
+30-39 Inadequate work for a passing mark.
+Fail Poster narrowly but clearly fails in several aspects.
 There may be major gaps in knowledge and understanding, and/or inclusion of substantial amounts of irrelevant material.
 May be disorganized with insufficient explanation.
 Design is poor, for example; substantially over or under word and /or poorly written.
 20-29 Failing work, despite attempt at producing a poster.
 Fail Poster fails on most key points.
 Very limited material, content largely irrelevant, with few suitable visual illustrations.
 Sections may be illegible.
 10-19 Failing work.
 Fail Unacceptable poster, may be illegible.
 Fails on all key criteria.
 1-9 Failing work.
-Fail Unacceptable poster: content entirely irrelevant, no suitable visual content, - may be illegible.
+Fail Unacceptable poster: content entirely irrelevant, no suitable visual content, may be illegible.
 Fails on all key criteria.
-0, Fail No attempt, or not ready to produce by deadline, or plagiarized. ino atterript, or not ready to produce by deadiline, or plagianzed.
+0, Fail No attempt, or not ready to produce by deadline, or plagiarized. , J, . a 1 to attempt, or not roday to produce by doddine, or plugianzou.